mackenzie hodgson logo cog

 "As a complete rookie, I immediately started winning club races, turned pro two years later, then became a full factory 500 Grand Prix rider three years after that.
 I must have had some talent, but without owning that 350 LC I would never have known.

-“This bike was the first water cooled Yamaha for the road and it could out handle, out brake and outperform bikes double its capacity.
+“This bike was the first water-cooled Yamaha for the road, and it could out handle, out brake and outperform bikes double its capacity.
 It looked (and still does look) gorgeous, was a joy to ride and had that unique two-stroke whistle.
 Almost 40 years on it is still every bit as desirable.
-It is a very collectible model with prices now at 10 times the original purchase price.
 I own quite a few bikes but the white/blue Elsie in my garage is undoubtedly my favourite.”

 "After that rough start, five years later in 1995, I sat on the grid in the company of Doohan and Schwantz, aboard a 500 cc ROC Yamaha.
 It was quite a big step!
 What an amazing experience it was racing in the 500 Grand Prix on the powerful two-strokes.
 The only other time I rode a Yamaha was on an R1, right at the end of my career in 2010.
 Unfortunately, that didn’t go according to plan and resulted in a crash that ended my season and career.”